jcostom/pyez-toys/dynamic-acl/README.md

 ## How to make this work

-### 1. Create 2 prefix-lists on your system.
+### Step 1: Create 2 prefix-lists on your system.

 First is the `block.edge` prefix-list, which is your set of blocked IP addresses or subnets.
 Second is `unblock.edge`, your list of exceptions to the block.edge prefix-list.
 ```
 {master:0}
 user@router> show configuration policy-options